Singularities of theta divisors and the geometry of A_5: Introduction

 where $\widetilde{\calQ}$ and $\widetilde{\calU}$ denote the closure of $\calQ$ and $\calU$ respectively in $\pr_6$, and $\delta_0^{''}$ is the divisor of degenerate Wirtinger double covers (see Section 6 for precise definitions).
-Since each of the divisors appearing in this linear system admits a uniruled parametrization in terms of plane sextics having a totally tangent conic, we are ultimately able to establish the rigidity of any multiple of $\overline{N_0'}$.
+Since each of the divisors appearing in this linear system admits a uniruled parametrization in terms of plane sextics having a totally tangent conic, we are ultimately able to establish that $\overline{N_0'}$ is an extremal effective divisor on $\aa_5$.

 3pt A final application concerns the divisor in $\aa_5$ of Pryms obtained from branched covers.
 The Prym variety associated to a double cover $f:\tilde{C}\rightarrow C$ branched over two points is still a ppav.
 When $g(C)=5$ (and only in this case), the Prym varieties constructed in this way form an irreducible divisor $\mathcal{D}^{\mathrm{ram}}:=P_*(\Delta_0^{\mathrm{ram}})$ inside the moduli space.
-We have the following formula for the class of the closure of $\mathcal{D}^{\mathrm{ram}}$ in $\aa_5$: \begin{thm} $[\overline{\mathcal{D}^{\mathrm{ram}}}]= 4\left(153 \lambda_1-19D\right)\in CH^1(\aa_5).$ \end{thm} Since the classes $[P^*(\overline{\mathcal{D}^{\mathrm{ram}}})]$ and $\delta_0^{\mathrm{ram}}$ are not proportional, one obtains that the general Prym variety $(A, \Theta)\in \mathcal{D}^{\mathrm{ram}}$ obtained from a ramified cover $\tilde{C}\rightarrow C$ {}(with $g(C)=5$ and $g(\tilde{C})=10$){}, is also the Prym variety induced by an \'etale cover $\tilde{C_1}\rightarrow C_1$ {}(with $g(C_1)=6$ and $g(\tilde{C_1})=11$).
+We have the following formula for the class of the closure of $\mathcal{D}^{\mathrm{ram}}$ in $\aa_5$: \begin{thm} $[\overline{\mathcal{D}^{\mathrm{ram}}}]= 12 \left(153 \lambda_1-19D\right)\in CH^1(\aa_5).$ \end{thm} Since the classes $[P^*(\overline{\mathcal{D}^{\mathrm{ram}}})]$ and $\delta_0^{\mathrm{ram}}$ are not proportional, one obtains that the general Prym variety $(A, \Theta)\in \mathcal{D}^{\mathrm{ram}}$ obtained from a ramified cover $\tilde{C}\rightarrow C$ {}(with $g(C)=5$ and $g(\tilde{C})=10$){}, is also the Prym variety induced by an \'etale cover $\tilde{C_1}\rightarrow C_1$ {}(with $g(C_1)=6$ and $g(\tilde{C_1})=11$).

 3pt

 We summarize the structure of the paper.
 The cycle structure of $H$ and $\theta_{\mathrm{null}}^{g-1}$ is described in Section 2, whereas the classes $[\theta_{\mathrm{null}}^{g-1}], [H]\in CH^2(\calA_g)$ are computed in Section 3.
 The particular case $g=4$ is treated in Section 4.
 After some background on singularities of Prym theta divisors (Section 5), the different geometric realizations of the ramification and antiramification divisors of the Prym map $P:\calR_6\rightarrow \calA_5$, as well as the corresponding class calculations on $\pr_6$ are presented in Sections 6 and 7.
 A proof of Theorem \ref{slopea5}, thus determining the slope of $\aa_5$ is given in Section 8.
 The final sections of the paper are devoted to a complete geometric description in terms of Pryms of the two components of the cycle $H$ in genus $5$, see Theorems \ref{q5} and \ref{thm:genus5}.
 We close by expressing our thanks to the referee for the many pertinent comments which clearly improved the presentation of the paper.